KGB Museum Riga: The Corner House & its dark history

 You can find the KGB Museum in Riga at Brīvības iela 61, Rīga, Latvia.
 It is approximately 1 km from the Freedom Monument.
 See and save its location on Google Maps.

-The KGB museum is open daily between 10:30 and 17:30.
+The KGB Museum is open daily from 10:30 to 17:30.

 The guided tours cost 10 euros for adults and 4 euros for students.
 The guided KGB tours are always sold out; therefore, it’s better to pre-book in advance.
-Due to the building’s condition, not more than 20 people can attend them.
+Due to the building’s condition, no more than 20 people can attend them.
 You can reserve your place here.

 The KGB Museum in Riga, Latvia: Final thoughts